cortesi/devd/README.md

 static/assets=./static
 ```

-Reverse proxy specifcations are similar, but the endpoint specification is a
+Reverse proxy specifications are similar, but the endpoint specification is a
 URL.
 The following serves a local URL from the root **app.devd.io/login**:

 ```